gardenofnumbers/wence/Language.md

-#### Advanced scope manipulation
+#### Advanced scope considerations
-Blocks can access names which are in scope for any wire parents, including when being invoked after being passed elsewhere.
-This allows the invoker to override names which will then be accessed by the invokee.
+Wence can be thought of as having two scopes, the encapsulated scope of the current block, and the ongoing wire scope of the execution.
+Wire scope is checked before encapsulated scope, allowing the invoker to override names which will then be accessed by the invokee.
 ```
 #{stdlib} -> {
     @{1} -> ~{ !{bar} ->